 DSS will begin consultations with the volunteering sector in the coming weeks, including a session with Volunteer Resource Centres at the National Volunteering Conference.
 Dates of other consultations will be announced soon.

 DSS has also developed a Discussion Paper to inform discussions on the redesign of the VMA.
-Public submissions on future options for the VMA, including responses to issues raised in the Discussion Paper are open now until 5.00pm (AEDT) Friday 27 March 2020.
+Public submissions on future options for the VMA, including responses to issues raised in the Discussion Paper are open now until 5:00pm AEDT Friday 3 April 2020.